InfamousMusicify/Thermodynamic/README.md

 ### Thermodynamic  - Minecraft: Java Edition - Data Pack

 __Create a super cold blast!
 Melt Pesky Obsidian!__
 *Cool lava and freeze water!
-Evaporate ice and water!*
+Evaporate water and ice!*

 __How to Use Cryo-Bomb:__
 _Place a Blue Ice block on a Magma Block and it will create a Cryo-Bomb, the blast will turn nearby water/lava to its solid form.